microsoft/RTP-LX/README.md

 - Overall toxicity

 ## Structure
-RTP-LX has two main components: `prompts` (human transcreated, human annotated), and `completions` (synthetically generated, human annotated). `Prompts` are meant to measure the effectiveness of your guardrails in multilingual scenarios, as well as automated annotation capabilities.
+RTP-LX has two main components: `prompts` (human transcreated, human annotated), and `completions` (synthetically generated, human annotated).
+- `Prompts` are meant to measure the effectiveness of your guardrails in multilingual scenarios, as well as automated annotation capabilities.
-`Completions`, on the other hand, are much, much more toxic and are designed for ablation analysis of harm categories.
+- `Completions`, on the other hand, are much, much more toxic and are designed for ablation analysis of harm categories.
+- `BenignCompletions` are human-written completions -- perfect for DPO!
+- `PromptAnnotations` and `CompletionsAnnotations` contain the aggregated (majority vote) scores for the users.

 ## Uncompressing

 To avoid crawlers, we have zipped and password-protected the entries.
-Please use the name of the repo all in lowercase plus "-entries" and `-16/4/24` as the password.
-So if the repo is "ASDF-BLAH", you want `asdf-blah-entries-16/4/24`.
+Please use the name of the repo all in lowercase plus "-entries" and `-1/5/24` as the password.
+So if the repo is "ASDF-BLAH", you want `asdf-blah-entries-1/5/24`.

 ## Updates:
+- (May '24): Benign set released, scoring updated to what we described in the paper.
-- (Apr '22): Paper released!
+- (Apr '24): Paper released!
 - (Mar '24): V1.0 released!
 Passages annotated.
 This is the first full release of RTP-LX.
 We do have updates coming, so stay tuned.
 - (Jan '24): V0.3 released!
 Added SW/BCMS.
 Compressed to file.
 Passages to come soon.
 - (Dec '23): V0.2 released!
 Added 19 more languages, and included PT (pt) prompts.
 Note that BCMS/Swahili are projected for a later date.